Trump VP Pick J. D. Vance Called for 'Outright Ban' on Adult Content in 2021

-As XBIZ reported in May 2022, coverage of the Ohio Republican senatorial race turned up a year-old interview with a Catholic publication where he called for an “outright ban” on porn.
+As XBIZ reported in 2022, coverage of that year’s Ohio Republican senatorial race turned up an interview with a Catholic publication in which Vance called for an “outright ban” on porn.

 Vance, who rose to fame as the author of the nonfiction bestseller “Hillbilly Elegy,” gave the interview in August 2021 to the MAGA-friendly, right-wing Catholic magazine Crisis.
 At the time, it was suggested that Vance’s own campaign was behind the renewed attention to the statements in order to court anti-porn voters following his win in the Ohio primary.